 helping patients who have limited or no cancer treatment options because of EGFR-TKI resistant tumors

-Epidermal Growth Factor Receptor (EGFR) drives cancer progression in a large number of solid tumors in patients, and EGFR inhibitors are the current standard of care.
-However, while patients may respond to treatment initially, nearly all will develop resistance within a year.
+Epidermal Growth Factor Receptor (EGFR) drives cancer progression in a large number of solid tumors in patients.
+EGFR inhibitors are the standard of care for most of these patients.
+Patients may respond to treatment initially, but nearly all will develop resistance within a year.

-The peptide drug provides a treatment option for EGFR-drive TKI resistant patients who currently don’t have any other therapeutic alternatives.
+DGD1202 provides a treatment option for EGFR-driven TKI resistant patients who have developed resistance to all other currently available therapeutic alternatives.

-Already developed and tested, Disruptin and the two small molecules do not affect the EGFR in adjacent host tissue and do not manifest the toxicities seen with other agents.
+DGD1202 does not affect the EGFR in adjacent host tissue and does not manifest toxicities seen with other agents.

-- Establish correlation between dose and duration of treatment (schedule) with PK in TKI xenograft mouse model
+- Establish correlation between route of administration, dose, and duration of treatment (schedule) in mice